ip -6 neigh fe80::6403:25cf:5c97:5d41 dev eth0 lladdr 00:18:79:8b:c9:87 REACHABLE fe80::8def:bc22:19bb:afb2 dev eth0 lladdr 00:31:02:d0:6a:12 REACHABLE fe80::f9c8:5be3:d7ef:21d7 dev eth0 lladdr 00:17:22:2c:64:d9 REACHABLE fe80::344c:1409:d01:a646 dev eth0 lladdr 00:40:95:c3:10:c4 REACHABLE fe80::b40

 The general configuration is set in a config text file.

-Client configuration can be stored in a client config file or in a database (MySQL or SQLite).
+Client configuration can be stored in a client config file or in a MySQL, PostgreSQL or SQLite database.
 Databases will fit better in larger environments.

-Volatile information like leases and Link-Local-Address-MAC-relations are stored in either MySQL or SQLite database.
+Volatile information like leases and Link-Local-Address-MAC-relations are stored in either MySQL, PostgreSQL or SQLite database.
 See database schemes for further details.

 Despite MAC addresses are important for certain dualstack environments they can be ommited completely.
 DUIDs or hostnames can be used for identification too.